 It began as a question: What can we do that will really make a difference to saving the lives of endangered and threatened animals all over the world?
 Financial support is important, but could we give more?
 What amount would make a real impact on the conservation of animals that are in danger of disappearing from the Earth forever?
 How do we make an impact on hearts and minds?
 Those questions led to the concept of the Indianapolis Prize, an initiative that would approach the issue of animal conservation in a whole new way.
 The Prize would combine significant financial support with programs that build emotional and intellectual support, one person at a time, over many years and several generations.
 It would combine a monetary award large enough to have a serious impact on an individual conservationist with programs that would inspire and educate the public about the true heroes of conservation and their dedication, and ultimately, their victories in the constant battle to save wildlife and wild places from extinction.

-The Indianapolis Prize awards $250,000 to the most successful animal conservationist in the world, while five Finalists each receive $10,000.
+The Indianapolis Prize awards $250,000 to an animal conservationist who has achieved major victories in advancing the sustainability of an animal species or group of species.
+The Prize also awards five finalists with $10,000 each.
 Granted biennially, this award was established to bring the world’s attention to the cause of animal conservation and the brave, talented and dedicated men and women who spend their lives saving the Earth’s endangered animal species.

 The Prize is just one of the many ways the Indianapolis Zoological Society, Inc. advances animal conservation, locally and globally.
 The program draws attention to the important work of animal conservationists protecting species and creating successful conservation methods that ensure future generations will live in a flourishing and sustainable world.
 This program and award represents the vitality and commitment of the Indianapolis community’s dedication to make a difference to our natural world.
 In its decade of outreach, the Prize has spread news of these heroes’ stories, bringing conservation into the public conversation.
 Special events connect world renowned conservationists with influential individuals, emerging leaders, prospective scientists and youth.